 17. Hurricane Irma

-I can’t be a cruiser and not mention Hurricane Irma as being a memorable moment, albeit by far the most heart-wrenching moment for me this year.
+I can’t be a cruiser and not mention Hurricane Irma, although it was by far the most heart-wrenching moment for me this year.

-We had toyed with the idea of cruising the Bahamas and making our way down to the VIs at one point in our cruising plans but Chris had a feeling that it would be a bad hurricane season, so we decided to do the Western Caribbean instead and hole up in Rio Dulce.
+We had toyed with the idea of cruising the Bahamas and making our way down to the VIs at one point in our cruising plans.
+But Chris had a feeling that it would be a bad hurricane season, so we opted for the Western Caribbean instead, where we could hole up in Rio Dulce.

 To be so far away, unable to do anything to help, to be good neighbors, to be good friends, knowing so many people were in need was maddening.
 Monetary donations helped I’m sure, but it felt so trite.
 We wanted to be on the ground, getting dirty with our friends.
 It’s been a long time since I’d felt so helpless…so hopeless.